timbru31/SilkSpawners/README.md

 # Should permissions be used
 usePermissions: true

+# Should a permission be required when a spawner explodes by TNT to achieve a drop
+permissionExplode: false

 # Should be checked for WorldGuard build ability to change spawners
 useWorldGuard: true